 YOUNG ADULT SERVICES

-Silver Lining Mentoring has expanded services and support for its young people aged 18 and older through the Young Adult Services (YAS) program.
+Silver Lining Mentoring has expanded services and support for its young people aged 16 and older through our Young Adult Services (YAS).
 Like all SLM youth, these young people need social and emotional support.
 However, they have additional, distinct needs, including securing stable housing and food supply, finding gainful employment, facilitating transportation, and developing leadership and self-advocacy skills.

 SUCCESS STORY